 Many schools, such as Northeastern University, offer an array of on-campus graduate programs, online programs, and hybrids with elements of both.
 Think through whether it’s best to be a full-time student to get through your program quickly or to study part-time to allow more time for work and family commitments.
-In addition to the above, ask yourself the following questions before you decide to apply to graduate school:

 What will have to change in my life in order to fit this program into it?

 Let’s be honest, graduate school is time consuming, academically challenging, and expensive.
 You’ll probably need to make a few personal adjustments to fit it in your life.
 Will you be able to continue working full time?
 If not, what unnecessary expenses can you cut back on in order to be able to cut your work hours?
 Or, if working full time is a must, what other activities will you have to cut in order to make time for school?
 Often, temporary adjustments will have to be made to your entire lifestyle to accommodate graduate school.

 Can I handle the demands of the program while working and living my life?

 Although it’s important to choose a program that fits your lifestyle, you’ll likely need to reprioritize.
 That means learning to say no, especially if you’re on a deadline.

 Still, grad school doesn’t mean you should kill off your social life.
 Talk to your friends and family about your schedule, warning them that sometimes you may have to pass on invitations you’d normally jump at.
 If you do need to turn down an invite, make an alternate plan to spend time with that person when it works better for you, and keep that commitment.

 Am I being realistic about this program or do I need to seek other options?